-Get quick, knowledgeable answers from experienced consultants who respond to your questions at ABCs of Finance.
+Get quick, knowledgeable answers to your questions from our experienced Accounting & Finance Experts.
 These professionals bring years of experience in public accounting and as Controllers, Chief Financial Officers and Treasurers.
-Their expertise is centered on supplying the self-employed and smallbusiness owner with an understanding of accounting and financial issues in today's world.
-Visit www.
-NASE.org and click on ABCs of Finance from the Knowledge Center, or enter the Quick Link "ABCs."
+Their expertise is centered on supplying the self-employed and small-business owners with an understanding of accounting and financial issues in today's world.
+Visit NASE.org and click on Accounting & Finance from Ask the Experts in the Business Learning Center.